Alex-Analytics/superstore-analysis/README.md

 Project Goal - Analyse sales data to identify key trends in profitability, customer behavior, and geographic performance

 **Key questions to explore**
-What product categories generate the most revenue or profit?
+What product categories generate the most revenue?
-Are there regions with high sales but low profitability?
-How do discounts impact profitability?
+How does each region compare in regards to revenue?
+How many customers per region?
 What are the peak sales months?
+How often are customers coming back?

 **Workflow steps**